-How long to protein balls last in the fridge?
+How to store protein balls

 These particular cake batter protein balls will last in the fridge for about 2 weeks.
 But let’s be real, you’ll probably eat them all before then!

-Try these other snacks next!Print
+Try these snacks next!

 - Add the cashew butter, vanilla, almond extract, and maple syrup to a bowl.
 Mix well.